Bryconops imitator

-Bryconops imitator is a small freshwater fish that lives in the rivers of South America.
+Bryconops imitator is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is found in the rivers of South America.
 It is a small, silvery fish with a bright red tail fin that is known to eat invertebrates, like insects and freshwater zooplankton.

 It gets the specific epithet "imitator" from its strong resemblance to another member of the genus, Bryconops colaroja; however, there are subtle differences in bone structure, color, and other traits that allow for differentiation.
 B. imitator and B. colaroja otherwise share many visual similarities that make them easy to confuse.

 Description

 Bryconops imitator usually reaches 7.8 cm (3.1 in) in standard length.
 This places it close to the middle of the length range for Bryconops as a whole.
 Its scales are generally silver with a hint of emerald-green, and one of its most distinguishing features is a bright-red tail, a trait it only shares with B. colaroja (which was named for its tail; cola- means tail and -roja means red).
 The fact that B. imitator and B. colaroja are the only two members of Bryconops - and, in fact, two of very few tetras in general - to have this specific trait is one of the reasons that B. imitator went unrecognized as long as it did.

 Even upon a relatively close inspection, B. imitator is easy to confuse with B. colaroja, but several differentiating facets exist.
 These involve features as subtle as where scales form new rows on the body; the rows of B. imitator's scales split at the seventh scale in the mid-dorsal scale row, but the rows of B. colaroja's scales split after the 5th and the 8th scale.
 Differences in body shape are easier to see.
 B. imitator has a slightly more arched predorsal region, and a thinner caudal peduncle (the joint where the tail fin attaches to the body).

 Bryconops imitator has several differences in coloration that set it apart from other related species, not just B. colaroja.
 It lacks a humeral spot, a mark above the pectoral fin in some fish (including many Bryconops), and has no increase in pigmentation in the eye and cheek region.
 The lobes of its caudal (tail) fin are equal in length, and it lacks the caudal ocellus (eyespot) seen in plenty of its congeners.
 It also has no band of pigment at the base of its anal fin, and this specifically differentiates it from B. colanegra, which has an exaggerated stripe on its anal fin base.